MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/migrate-rds-role-services.md

 - Remove the source servers from the Remote Desktop Services deployment

 ## Migrate RD Gateway servers

 Follow these steps to migrate RD Gateway servers:

 - Join the destination servers running Windows Server 2016 to the Remote Desktop Services deployment and install the RD Gateway role
 - Use [IIS Web Deploy tool](https://www.iis.net/) to migrate the RD Gateway endpoint settings from the current RD Gateway servers to the destination servers running Windows Server 2016.
 - [Migrate certificates](#migrate-certificates) to the destination servers running Windows Server 2016.
-- Remove the source servers from the Remote Desktop Services deplyoment
+- Remove the source servers from the Remote Desktop Services deployment.

 ## Migrate RD Licensing servers